 When customers coming from abroad seek treatment in Finland, they are primarily responsible for the costs of health services, arranging interpretation, translating documents and covering any related costs.

-The client fee for municipal residents is charged from people coming from abroad if a Finnish municipality of residence for them has been entered in the Population Information System or if they present an appropriate certificate of right to treatment to the treatment provider.
+Customers may receive treatment for the municipal resident’s client fee if they have a municipality of residence in Finland or if they present an appropriate certificate of entitlement to treatment to the treatment provider.
 The case can be one of the following:

-- A person who is working in Finland but does not have a municipality of residence in the country demonstrates his/her right with a certificate of entitlement to medical care in Finland granted by Kela.
+- Persons who are working in Finland but do not have a municipality of residence in the country can demonstrate their right with a certificate of entitlement to medical care in Finland granted by Kela.

-- The person has prior authorisation (form S2) from another EU or EEC country or Switzerland for treatment to be provided in Finland.
+- The person has prior authorisation from another EU or EEC country or Switzerland for treatment to be provided in Finland.

-The actual costs of treatment can be charged persons coming from abroad in the following cases:
+The actual costs of treatment can be charged from customers coming from abroad in the following cases:

-- They do not present a valid certificate of right to treatment for the treatment.
+- They do not present a certificate of right to treatment.

 - They have received emergency treatment and have come to Finland from a country other than an EU or EEC country, Switzerland or Australia.

-- They have come to Finland for the express purpose of seeking treatment or accessing other health care services.
+- They have come to Finland for the express purpose of seeking health care services.